 Preparation:

-Add an appropriate amount of calcium chloride – dissolved in advance in a small amount of boiled water – to milk heated up to 30°C. Mix everything and leave it for 10 minutes.
-Next, heat the milk up to the temperature of 37-38°C and add an appropriate dose of rennet, dissolved in advance in 50 mL of water with temperature of 37-38°C. Mix thoroughly.
-Stop the mixing and wait 50-70 minutes so that a firm curd can form.
-Cut the curd formed into 1-1.5 cm cubes.
-Mix the grain so created and after about 5 minutes move it with a strainer ladle into a mould lined with cheese making cloth.
+To milk heated to 30°C, add the appropriate amount of calcium chloride, previously dissolved in a small amount of boiled water.
+Stir and leave for 10 minutes.
+Then heat the milk to 37-38°C and add the appropriate amount of rennet, previously dissolved in 50 ml of water at 37-38°C. Mix thoroughly.
+Stop stirring and wait 50-70 minutes for a firm curd to form.
+Cut the curd into cubes with sides about 1-1.5 cm.
+Gently stir the curds and after about 5 minutes transfer them with a slotted spoon into a mould lined with cheesecloth.
 Leave the cheese for 20-24 hours.
-Turn it over every few hours.
+Turn it every few hours.

-The cheese takes shape under its own weight.
-Do not use a press to drain it.
-You can put it into brine for a few hours or eat it fresh with herbs.
-It also tastes great when served sweet.
+The cheese forms under its own weight.
+Do not press it.
+You can place the cheese in brine for a few hours or eat it fresh with herbs.
+It also tastes delicious served sweet.

 Koryciński cheese